Diploma of Aeroskills (Mechanical) - MEA50219

 Practical Experience Requirements:

-As outlined in the CASA Part 66 Manual of Standards section 66.A.30; an applicant for an aircraft engineer licence must have acquired the following practical maintenance experience in carrying out maintenance on operating aircraft and in training:
+As outlined in the CASA Part 66 Manual of Standards section 66.A.30; an applicant for an aircraft engineer licence must have acquired the following practical maintenance experience in carrying out maintenance on operating aircraft:

-At least one (1) year of the practical maintenance experience required for an initial issue of an aircraft engineer licence must be:
+At least one (1) year of the practical maintenance experience required for an initial issue of an aircraft engineer licence (as listed above) must be:

 - Maintenance experience on aircraft relevant to the category or subcategory for which the licence was sought; and